ipcrypt-std/ipcrypt2/README.md

 - **Format-Preserving Encryption (FPE)**
   In "standard" mode, an address is encrypted into another valid IP address.
 This means that consumers of the data (e.g., logs) still see what appears to be an IP address, but without revealing the original address.

+- **Prefix-Preserving Encryption (PFX)**
+  IP addresses with the same prefix produce encrypted IP addresses with the same prefix.
+The prefix can be of any length.
+Useful for maintaining network topology information while anonymizing individual hosts.

 - **Non-Deterministic Encryption**
   Supports non-deterministic encryption using the KIASU-BC and AES-XTX tweakable block ciphers, ensuring that repeated encryptions of the same IP produce different outputs.